-Clark County Public Health's Preparedness Unit coordinates with other local health jurisdictions in Public Health Region IV (Cowlitz, Skamania, Wahkiakum counties and the Cowlitz Indian Tribe) during emergencies.
+Clark County Public Health's Preparedness Unit coordinates with other local health jurisdictions in Public Health Region IV (Cowlitz, Skamania, Wahkiakum, Klickitat counties and the Cowlitz Indian Tribe) during emergencies.

 Emergency response plan